scaleoutsean/hcicollector/FAQ.md

 ## How to rerecover from a failed run of install script

-It's just Docker, so use standard Docker (including docker-compose) commands to delete the containers, networks, etc. To remove Docker data, look into removing the Docker Graphite volume, too.
+It's just Docker, so use regular Docker (including docker-compose) commands to delete the containers, networks, etc. To remove Docker data, look into removing the Docker Graphite volume, too.

+## How to add multiple vCenter and SolidFire clusters?

+- For vCenter, edit `vmwcollector/vsphere-graphite.json` and rebuild.
+See upstream documentation.
+- For SolidFire, edit `sfcollector/wrapper.sh` to run against additional MVIP's and rebuild.

 ## How to integrate HCICollector with persistent container storage